 This project is open to fully qualified doctors and nurses, as well as students in nursing or medical school.

 Please note that as a Medical volunteer, you must bring proof of relevant qualifications, training or certification with you to Zambia, as well as scrubs of any color to wear on the project.
-The Medical project has a one-off surcharge of U$100 (approximately CA$125) for supplies and additional supervision and this will be included in the program fee quoted to you after applying.
-Most clinics are located 4 to 7 miles away from the volunteer house and volunteers use local taxis to commute, which costs approximately CA$6 for a round trip.
+The Medical project has a one-off surcharge of US$100 (approximately CA$135) which goes to the Zambian Ministry of Health for use in the public health sector.
+This will be included in the program fee quoted to you after applying.
+Most clinics are located 4 to 7 miles away from the volunteer house and volunteers use local taxis to commute, which costs approximately US$5 (CA$7) for a round trip.